-Facebook’s commitment towards user data protection is never-ending, and it is evident yet again.
+Facebook’s commitment to user data protection is never-ending, and it is evident yet again.
 The social media platform came up with nine new changes in its data accessibility.

-Starting today, April 5 the third party apps using API won’t be able to access content on Event Wall, such as guest list or posts.
-Facebook hints for an upcoming future where only ‘approved’ apps that agree to stricter requirements will have the Events API access.
+Starting today, April 5, the third-party apps using API won’t be able to access content on Event Wall, such as guest lists or posts.
+Facebook hints for an upcoming future were only ‘approved’ apps that agree to stricter requirements will have the Events API access.

 It is the same for Groups, where third-party apps will need the approval of both admins and Facebook to use the API.

 we’re also removing personal information, such as names and profile photos, attached to posts or comments that approved apps can access. – Facebook

 The company wants to ensure that third-party apps provide the community with useful services.
 The Pages API is another element that requires approval to access these apps.

 In case of login, apps will need approval (again) to access any kind of personal information of the user.
 Facebook writes further: “In the next week, we will remove a developer’s ability to request data people shared with them if it appears they have not used the app in the last 3 months.”

 Facebook-owned Instagram program interface is also under the deprecation process implemented starting today.
 Similarly, using a phone number or email address on Search to find a profile has been disabled by social media.